corda/corda/docs/source/api-transactions.rst

 ------------------
 Creating a builder
 ^^^^^^^^^^^^^^^^^^
 The first step when creating a transaction is to instantiate a ``TransactionBuilder``.

-We create a builder for the two different transaction types as follows:
+We can create a builder for each transaction type as follows:

 .. container:: codeset